gvwilson/fiction/iffy/index.md

 "The main engine's a jelly-burner," Iffy said.
-"This here is just for when it's bust, or for haulin the winches when there's ice n all."
+"This here is just for when it's bust, or for haulin' the winches when there's ice 'n' all."

 The square-faced man sighed.
-"But---coal?
+"But—coal?
 Really?"

 Iffy's eyes widened.
-"Oh crivens---you ain't an Eco, are you?
+"Oh crivens—you ain't an Eco, are you?
 Uncle Jack'll put you o'er the side an' no mistake.
 He hates Ecos even worse'n he hates Zillions."

 Wales sighed again.
 "No, I'm not an Ecologist.
 Or Brazilian, for that matter.
-I just..."
+I just…"
 He squatted on his haunches
 and looked resignedly at the engine.
 "Come on.
 Let's get this done."